 Regulatory corpus source Generic content library Feed from legislative-tracking vendor Case-law archive Pass-through from same feeds One accreditor's standards Per-client corpus.
 Sage scrapes your industry + jurisdictions, rebuilds daily.

-Citation model Policy excerpts AI can paraphrase rules Model can paraphrase or hallucinate AI bolt-on inherits LLM hallucination surface Verbatim (it's the book) Verbatim from corpus.
+Citation model Recitation.
+Policy excerpts paraphrased into the platform.
+Recitation.
+AI paraphrases the rule.
+Recitation.
+Model can paraphrase or hallucinate.
+Recitation.
+AI bolt-on inherits LLM hallucination surface.
+Citation.
+Verbatim — it's the book.
+Citation.
+Verbatim from corpus.
 Handler renders text, LLM never generates rule text.

 Hallucination posture Low AI surface Policy guardrails Guardrails + disclaimers Policy-level human review N/A Structural.
 Intent router + deterministic handlers — hallucination impossible on 11 of 12 surfaces.